dioxfile/FARS-FRIS/README.md

     * Sixth - To see the entries run the file print.m (e.g., run print.m) after performing steps First, Second, and Third

 ### After that, the following result will appear:
-* After that, 5000 outputs will appear with the following characters "C=" and "MoM", which mean Centroid, and Average Maximum
+* 5000 outputs will appear with the following characters "C=" and "MoM", which mean Centroid, and Average Maximum (Or Mean Maxima)

 ## OBS:
   * The sirf.m code is designed to use the centroid method if the input values are between 60% and 100%.
 However, if the input values are less than 40%, the defuzzification method will be MoM (Average Maximum).
 Furthermore, any of the methods can be used for values between 40% and 59.999% because both presented similar test performances.
 However, in this situation, you must choose the defuzzification method, the "sirf.fis" file must be changed in line 12: DefuzzMethod='centroid' or DefuzzMethod='mom'